snowplow-archive/prestashop-scala-client/README.markdown

 There are a few differences from the PHP library, PSWebServiceLibrary.php:

-* Configuration URL - prestasac takes the API URL, not the shop URL.
+* prestasac needs the API URL for configuration, not the shop URL.
 Passing a trailing slash on the API URL is optional
+* Rather than internally-overloaded methods taking generic parameters, prestasac has different methods for each possible set of parameters
-* The URL methods for add() and edit() work in prestasac, unlike in PSWebServiceLibrary.php
+* The URL-taking methods for add() and edit() work in prestasac, unlike in PSWebServiceLibrary.php

 #Forking